TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Download Mesa3d for Windows: mesa3d-xxxx-release-msvc.exe

 - Extract it (either with a double-click or right-click 7-zip)
 - In the extraction folder of Mesa, go to x64, select and copy opengl32.dll
 - In the extraction folder of Project OutFox, go to /program and paste opengl32.dll
 - it may now use the proper dll

-Also, See https://fdossena.com/?p=mesa/index.frag for a windows working solution.
+Also see https://fdossena.com/?p=mesa/index.frag for a windows working solution.

 And for a detailed guide for intel users:  (Some computer literacy needed) https://gist.github.com/rb-dahlb/26f316c5b6089807a139fc44ee69f0d1